Equivalent substitution in the control theory: An evaluation of the attainability set

-The following problem is to define a set of attainability of the differential equation (\ref{eqsub19a}).
-It is possible to do, because the calculation methods are developed very well for such kind of equations, .
+We can make the following conclusion: {\em convex hull of the attainability sets of the equation (\ref{eqsub19a}) for different $g \in S_1^{n-1}(0)$ will include the attainability set of the equation (\ref{eqsub13})}.
+It is possible to do, because calculation methods are developed very well for the first order differential equations.